 And then I have some amazing people like my bestie - it’s so extraordinary.
-No matter what we’ve gone through - a LOT of shit over the span of 40 years and leading COMPLETELY different lives (she has 3 kids and doesn’t work) - we always come back to our core friendship.
+No matter what we’ve gone through - a LOT of shit over the span of 40 years and leading COMPLETELY different lives (she has 3 kids she cares for full-time) - we always come back to our core friendship.
 I may be poor in cash.
 But I have to remind myself constantly: I am very, very wealthy when it comes to love.

 I remind myself of how many people ARE SO FUCKING AWESOME.
 I mean, my friend Katherine who has I don’t even know how many clients - she does tech and marketing - jumped on a call today and spent over an hour organizing my email with Sarah who I only have as my helper a few hours each week.